davidfloyd91/davidfloyd91.github.io/_posts/2019-08-11-lambda-calculus-functional-programming-starling-kestrel-4.markdown

 // run phi on that pair
 const phiPair = PHI(pair)

-// check the first value of phiPair phiPair(K)(f)(0)
+// check the first value of phiPair by passing it f(0) phiPair(K)(f)(0)
 3